 One of the most fascinating parts of the tour was wandering along a huge underground corridor only to emerge from a side door on the wall of the underground station, which most people probably walk past daily and don’t give a second’s thought as to what lays beneath.

 From there you are taken via the metro to my much recommended Berlin Wall viewing site, Bernauer Strasse, where more than seven escape tunnels were attempted within a short distance of just 350 meters of each other.
 This is also where two of the most successful Berlin Wall escape tunnels were constructed.

-READ MORE: Where to See the Berlin Wall (The viewing locations and the questions it makes you ask).
+READ MORE: Best Place to See the Berlin Wall – the viewing locations and the questions it makes you ask.

 Berlin Underground Bunker Tours

 Photo exhibitions form much of the tour when underground in what is a former civil defence shelter and it brings the stories to life.
 You will catch a glimpse at a room that formed part of an air-raid shelter on the Berlin tunnels tour, although you will have to take the underground bunker tour (Tour 3) to delve more into that part of the history and see what relics of these hideouts are left.